Warning Signs for Fall Protection

 OSHA also requires that all employees must be instructed on the specific dangers and necessary precautions that caution and danger signs are used to identify.
 The rest of 29 CFR 1910.145 outlines the requirements for application, design, and wording of warning signs.
 There are many warning sign manufacturers who create and distribute signs that meet OSHA’s mandated requirements.

-Employers are responsible for warning employees, contractors and visitors about potential hazards that exist in the workplace.
-Warning and safety instruction signs are an easy way for them to accomplish this requirement; however, if the signage they choose to use does not adequately appraise workers of the hazard, there could be liability in spite of the warning signs.
+Employers are responsible for warning employees, contractors, and visitors about potential hazards that exist in the workplace.
+Warning and safety instruction signs are an easy way for them to accomplish this requirement; however, if the signage they choose to use does not adequately warn workers of the hazard, there could be liability in spite of the warning signs.

 Consult an Experienced Fall Protection Attorney

-If you or a loved on has sustained injuries due to improper warning signs in the workplace, you may be entitled to financial recovery.
+If you or a loved one has sustained injuries due to improper warning signs in the workplace, you may be entitled to financial recovery.
 Fall protection is vital to workplace safety and we believe that negligent employers should be held accountable for when they put profit over ensuring the safety of their staff.
-Our attorneys understand this industry and the standards set forth by OSHA; as well as, other federal, state and municipal regulations that may apply.
-Call 800-298-0111 to learn more about your claim today.
+Our attorneys understand this industry and the standards set forth by OSHA; as well as, other federal, state, and municipal regulations that may apply.
+Call (713) 932-0777 to learn more about your claim today.